Frequently Asked Questions

 - changes to the PaP-Request affecting the border times and the ranking of the request in the allocation decision according to the priority rule and downsizing below the minimum parameter, are seen as complete cancellations of the PaP-Request.
 Those change requests are then forwarded to the concerned IM/AB for further treatment as late requests in remaining capacity.

-Please take note of the specialities on specific pre-arranged path sections on the corridor for Switzerland described in the CID Book IV Annex 4D-4
+Please take note of the specialities on specific pre-arranged path sections on the corridor for Switzerland described in the CID Annex 4D

 Path allocation on a pre-arranged path